Neo0698/chatbotlearning/README.md

   hellof=question.find("hello")<p>
   print(hellof)<p>
   <p></p>
-  you can see that when you put a phrase that have hello in it you can see a number that it's not -1 and when there is not hello in hit there is a number equel to -1 know we will use that for our chatbot
+  you can see that when you put a phrase that have hello in it you can see a number that it's not -1 and when there is not hello in hit there is a number equal to -1 know we will use that for our chatbot
   <p></p>
   <h1>this is the code final</h1>
   <p></p>

 ```

 question=input("what is our question:")#know what the user type
 print(question)#print what the user type
 hellof=str(question.lower()).find("hello")#find hello with the variable question in tiny